Parable #37. The Parush and the Tax Collector:

 Question: What did the Parush do that was so wrong?

 Answer: He did not go up to the Temple for the right reason to humbly do confession and repentance.

 The commandment of the Torah to repent makes explicit mention of confession (viduy), not of repentance (Numbers 5:6-7).
 Confessing the words “I have sinned” is the performance of a great and meaningful act.
 The act of confession must be performed before repentance (teshuvah) can be regarded as complete.

 The Parush did not go up to the Temple for the right reason:

-This arrogant, hyper-religious man failed to confess his sins to Adonai.
+This proud, hyper-religious man failed to confess his sins to Adonai.

-The only one who heard this self-righteous man’s communications was “himself.”
+The only one who heard this self-righteous man’s communications (prayers) was “himself.”